Jigsy1/mIRCd/README.md

 # mIRCd
-An IRCd written in mIRC scripting language (mSL) and more or less based on ircu based IRCds.
+An IRCd written in mIRC Scripting Language (mSL) and more or less based on ircu based IRCds.

-Not meant to be used as a proper IRCd since there's far better alternatives for that.
+This is not meant to be used as a proper IRCd since there's far better alternatives for that.
 (Like *actual* IRCds.)

-Mainly did this for my own personal amusement.
+I mainly did this for my own personal amusement.

 ## Limitations: